Carter and Conner, conjoined twin boys born Dec. 2014, in Jacksonville, Fla., underwent a successful 12-hour separation surgery in May 2015.

 The separation involved a 17-member surgical care team, including Stephen Dunn, MD, Division Chief of Solid Organ Transplant, for Nemours/Alfred I. duPont Hospital for Children in Wilmington, Del., who travelled to Jacksonville to assist the team in separating Conner and Carter’s fused livers.

 Preparing for the Separation

 Leading up to the surgery, the twins’ integrated care team spent months preparing for the complexities of this separation, including MRI studies, a medical illustration of the conjoined areas, clinical and logistical simulations of the final separation surgery and specific procedures, and keeping the boys as healthy and strong as possible considering their multiple medical challenges.

-From the day after their birth to the morning of their final separation surgery, Carter and Conner received care in Wolfson Children’s Hospital’s Level III Newborn Intensive Care Unit (NICU).
+From the day after their birth to the morning of their final separation surgery, Carter and Conner received care in Wolfson Children’s Hospital’s Level III Neonatal Intensive Care Unit (NICU).

 During their stay, the boys were cared for by nearly 200 health care professionals that included neonatal and pediatric critical care nurses, pediatric respiratory therapists, rehabilitation therapists, Child Life specialists, pediatric chaplains and other health care disciplines.

 Immediately after their birth, the twins underwent emergency surgery to repair a potentially life-threatening condition called a ruptured omphalocele, in which their shared small intestine protruded through a weak area of the abdominal wall.
 The babies’ shared small intestine was inserted back inside their abdominal wall where a temporary mesh patch was placed over it to keep the bowel inside.